Dates for 2022 are officially announced!

 VHSW are hands-

-Optional evening events may include a waterfowl workshop on how to make or paint a decoy, learning and practicing to safely use a tree stand, demonstrating how to skin a deer, making s’mores around a campfire or a class on where to find places to hunt.
-A live-
+Optional evening events may include a waterfowl workshop on how to make or paint a decoy, a knife-sharpening workshop, learning and practicing to safely use a tree stand, demonstrating how to skin a deer, making s’mores around a campfire or a class on where to find places to hunt.

 Here’s what participants have to say about the program: